-In 2003 when I discovered that some anonymous person was stalking me and posting things online about me that put me and my family in danger, I went to the police.
+In 2003 when I discovered that some anonymous person was stalking me and posting things online that put myself and my family in danger, I went to the police.
 The response…. "just turn off your computer."
+The officer just didn't seem to understand that my turning off my computer didn't remove the threats.
 In fairness, the law and law enforcement training just hadn’t caught up with technology.
 But that simply wasn’t an effective or practical answer.

 1# SHORING UP ACCESS